Travelling with Your Pump

 Further points

-Most problems with your pump have a solution.
+Most pump problems will have a solution.
 If you have any worries at all, discuss them with your diabetes care team.
 If you use your pump correctly, it will give you better blood glucose control and will allow you much more flexibility in your life and a more normal eating pattern.
-Of course, this can only be achieved through regular blood testing and making the necessary alterations to your insulin dose.
+Of course, this can only be achieved through regular glucose checks and making the necessary alterations to your insulin dose.
 Make it work for you!